-Ocean SR spectrometers can be used with OceanView software when connected to the USB port.
+When connected with the USB port, the Ocean NR Spectrometer can be used with OceanView software.
 If you have followed the previous steps and started your spectroscopy application, the spectrometer is already acquiring data.
-Even with no light in the spectrometer, there should be a dynamic trace displayed in the bottom of the graph.
-If you allow light into the spectrometer, the graph trace should rise with increasing light intensity.
-This means the software and hardware are correctly installed.
+Even with no light source to the spectrometer, there should be a dynamic trace displayed in the bottom of the graph.
+If you allow light into the spectrometer, the graph trace should rise with increasing light intensity, indicating that the software and hardware are correctly installed.